RetroDECK/RetroDECK/wiki-rtd/docs/wiki_howto_faq/faq.md

 ### Can I launch RetroDECK from inside of the Steam Decks gamemode?
  Yes, RetroDECK currently only supports Steam Deck's gamemode as it relies on Steam Controller configs.
- To add it into Steam please check the second step of [[Steam Deck: Installation and updates]].
+ To add it into Steam please check the second step of `Steam Deck 🕹️` - `Steam Deck - Installation and Updates`.

 <br>